tiy-curtissimo/learning-angularjs-with-timely/03-timely-review.md

 do just that.
 She said that she'd share it with you if you'd make it a SPA because it's just a dumb old Web app, right now.
-You decided to take on the challenge and learn yourself a little Angular along the way.
+You decided to take on the challenge and learn yourself a little AngularJS along the way.

 You go over to GitHub and create a fork from the repo, clone it, and run the Java application after following